rwash/rwash.github.io/cv.md

 ### Invited Talks

+* Rick Wash, "How People Detect Phishing Messages: Using Email in the Presence of Adversaries".
+Talk at the Freedom of the Press Foundation.
+Sept 26, 2025.
 * Rick Wash, "Rethink or Sink: Unraveling the Human Side of Phishing".
 Talk at IMPACT 2024. ( [video](https://www.youtube.com/watch?v=oEFN9Dlf6jI), [report](https://www.cybsafe.com/whitepapers/impact-2024-the-findings/))
 * Rick Wash, "Detecting Phishing: Using Email in the Presence of Adversaries".
 Talk at University of Wisconsin, Madison - iSchool (Feb 2023)
 * Rick Wash, "How People Detect Phishing Messages".
 Invited Talk at Bank of America (May 2022)